You call your real estate agent and the phone rings and rings…and rings.

 “With a bad agent, you might feel like they are putting their self-interest before yours,” notes Campbell.

 This often goes hand-in-hand with part-time or inexperienced agents.
-If your agent isn’t up to speed on the local comps and fails to provide reliable and accurate data, you’ll need to look for someone who has more knowledge of the market in your area.
+If your agent isn’t up to speed on the local comps (comparable home sales) and fails to provide reliable and accurate data, you’ll need to look for someone who has more knowledge of the market in your area.

 Selling a home involves a string of scheduled events, and missing just one can slow down or derail the progress toward a sale.
 If your agent is consistently late or misses showings, open houses, inspections, appraisals, or other events, that’s a key indicator of unreliability.

-In addition, anyone who becomes a Realtor is bound by the Realtor Code of Ethics.
-If you believe a Realtor has been dishonest or violated the code, you can file a complaint with your local Realtor association.
+In addition, an agent who is an active member of the National Association of Realtors (NAR) is bound by the Realtor Code of Ethics.
+If you believe a Realtor® has been dishonest or violated the code, you can file a complaint with your local Realtor® association.